Michael Matheson accused of 'degrading' politics as majority say he should resign

 That admission – in an emotional statement to MSPs – came just days after the minister told journalists there had not been any personal use of the device.
 While he has now agreed to pay back the full cost of the data bill, opposition parties have called on him to resign or be sacked.

-Asked about the polling, Mr Matheson said he is “committed” to his job as health secretary and supporting the NHS through the winter period.
+Asked about the polling, Mr Matheson said he was “committed” to his job as health secretary and supporting the NHS through the winter period.

-He said it is appropriate that the Scottish Parliamentary Corporate Body (SPCB) is investigating the matter.
+He said it was appropriate the Scottish Parliamentary Corporate Body (SPCB) was investigating the matter.

-He said he will not provide a “running commentary” on the SPCB investigation, but added he does not know its timescale.
+He said he would not provide a “running commentary” on the SPCB investigation, but added he does not know its timescale.

 Speaking to The Scotsman during a visit to a Lar Housing Trust site in South Queensferry, Mr Sarwar said: "We've got a weak First Minister [Humza Yousaf], we've got an out-of-their-depth deputy first minister [Shona Robison], and we have a distracted health secrecy.
 And in the middle of a cost-of-living crisis and an NHS crisis, that's a disastrous place for us to be.